 It was also on this day that the Lord instituted the Eucharist meal by celebrating the Passover with his disciples and using it as a sign of what he would do on the next day, on Good Friday.
 Please join us as we participate in those same two acts - washing one another's feet and celebrating the Lord's Supper together.

 On the Friday prior to Easter, Good Friday, the Church traditionally marks the crucifixion, suffering, death, and burial of Jesus.
 Services on this day are a time of both somber reflection as well as preparation for the celebration of Easter morning.
-At All Saints, our service includes a dramatic reading of the crucifixion narrative from the gospel of Matthew, a brief homily, and a time of prayer.
+At All Saints, our service includes a dramatic reading of the passion narrative from the gospel of John, a brief homily, and a time of prayer.
 The congregation leaves in darkness and silence.

 Although Good Friday is marked by sadness and mourning, it is not without joy.
 We hope that those who gather on Friday and leave in darkness will return on Sunday in the light of the celebration of Easter and the resurrection.